 4. Care-of Address

-- When you take your mobile device outside out of its home network (MyHN) & you enter a new network zone, then your device is assigned a CoA i.e. care-of address which tells your home network your current location and that you belong to the family “MyHN”.
+- When you take your mobile device outside of its home network (MyHN) & enter a new network zone, your device is assigned a CoA, i.e. care-of address, which tells your home network your current location and that you belong to the family “MyHN.”

 - It is usually the IP of the foreign agent.

-- For example, when you want to go to a foreign country you need to tell all your care-of details i.e. details of your home country and everything to the VISA office and embassy.
-After you reach a foreign country, they send all the details to your home country that you have arrived and your ID is, for example, ID-001, so this ID is your care-of address.
+- For example, when you want to go to a foreign country, you must tell all your care-of details, i.e. details of your home country and everything, to the VISA office and embassy.
+After you reach a foreign country, they send all the details to your home country where you have arrived, and your ID is, for example, ID-001, so this ID is your care-of address.

 5. Correspondent Node (CN)

-- It is the node to which your device is corresponding (a web server).
+- It is the node to which your device corresponds (a web server).

 1. Agent Discovery

-- Whenever you enter a network, your device needs to know in which network it is, home network or foreign network?
+- Whenever you enter a network, your device needs to know which network it is, a home network or a foreign network.

-- For this, the home agent (HA) & foreign agent (FA) advertise their services so that your device can see those advertisements and discover that it is in which network zone.
+- For this, the home agent (HA) & foreign agent (FA) advertise their services so that your device can see those advertisements and discover which one is in which network zone.

-- Your mobile node i.e. your device determines its current point of attachment, if it fails to do so, it itself attempts to send messages to the agents (HA / FA) to send their advertisements.
+- Your mobile node, i.e., your device determines its current point of attachment; if it fails to do so, it attempts to send messages to the agents (HA / FA) to send their advertisements.

 - This happens when your device enters a foreign network.

-- Your device registers itself by sending its care-of address to its home router/agent via the foreign agent or directly via collocated care-of address (CCoA) which is a temporary IP address assigned to it.
+- Your device registers itself by sending its care-of address to its home router/agent via the foreign agent or directly via a collocated care-of address (CCoA), a temporary IP address assigned to it.

-- The response is then sent by the home router to your device via FA or directly to CCoA so that the data packets can be delivered to and fro.
+- The home router sends the response to your device via FA or directly to CCoA to deliver the data packets.

 - Great!
-You are added to their visitor lists.
+They added you to their visitor lists.

 - After your registration is successful & authenticated, the foreign and home agents add your device to their visitor lists.

-- Tunnel is a secure path from HA to FA that ensures the successful delivery of packets to your device.
+- A tunnel is a secure path from HA to FA that ensures the successful delivery of packets to your device.

-- The drop of packets is solved by reverse tunneling by having the Foreign Agent send packets back to the Home Agent when it receives them from the device.
+- Reverse tunneling resolves packet drops by establishing a mechanism where the Foreign Agent sends packets back to the Home Agent upon receiving them from the device.

 - Stay connected & online always (99% efficiency)